Egypt in World War II: Mostafa El-Nahas' premiership

 Elections were held in March, with the Wafd winning 203 out of 264 seats, because of a boycott by the opposition.
 Ali Maher was arrested in April.
-Finance minister Makram Ebied Pasha broke with the Wafd Part after calling the agreement between Nahhas and Lampson a "second treaty" and objecting to corruption within the government.
+Finance minister Makram Ebied Pasha broke with the Wafd Party after calling the agreement between Nahhas and Lampson a "second treaty" and objecting to corruption within the government.
 After his ouster, he spent the next year writing the Black Book, a book which exposed extreme corruption within the government, especially implicating Nahhas and his wife.
 Not only was this a major blow to the government, it destroyed relations between Nahhas and Ebied, who were founders of the Wafd party and veterans of the 1919 revolution.
 Nahhas' legacy as the successor to the revolution after Sa'ad Zaghoul was in serious ruin by this time, especially after Ebied and 26 Wafdist politicians loyal to him formed a rival party.
 For his journalism, Ebied was arrested on May 9, 1944, until the end of Nahhas' premiership.

 During his premiership, Egypt hosted two Allied World War II conferences in its capital, Cairo.
 The First Cairo Conference planned for the counterattack on Japan, and announced the Cairo Declaration, stating the Allied objective to be unconditional surrender of Japan.
 The Second Cairo Conference discussed the possible involvement of Turkey in the war against Germany, though it was agreed Turkey would remain neutral.
 Egypt also hosted the Alexandria Protocol, an agreement between five Arab countries (Egypt, Iraq, Lebanon, Yemen and Syria) agreeing to the formation of a joint Arab Organization, which led to the formation of the League of Arab States in the following year.

 Painting of hand holding upraised sword.
 Cuff of sleeve is US, UK, Nationalist Chinese flags.
 Arabic text at bottom talks of 1943 Cairo Conference and 1944 resolve to defeat Japan.

 By 1944, World War II in North Africa had ended.
 King Farouk saw this as his chance to strike at Nahhas and the Wafd.
 The Wafd's message as the nationalist opposition to the British had been tarnished.
 Though Lampson saw the Wafd as an ally against the young King, he knew that the government had exhausted its mandate.
 After Nahhas' tour of Egypt, Farouk claimed that he had acted in a semi-royal fashion, saying that "there could not be two kings of Egypt".
 Lampson remarked, 'God forbid.
 We have found that one is quite enough.'
 Relations between the king and Nahhas were beyond repair.
 On October 6, 1944, Nahhas was dismissed and Ali Maher and Ebeid were released from prison.